 Store Conversion Rates

-Glory Juice is a Vancouver-based retail company serving 100% organic cold-pressed juices, juice cleanses and other health-related food products.
-Their mission is to “nourish their communities” — to inspire their customers to be passionate about their personal health and wellbeing.
+Glory Juice is a Vancouver-based health brand serving 100% organic cold-pressed juices, juice cleanses and other health-related food products.

 “The Flywheel team took a data-driven approach to updating our website and it paid almost immediate dividends.
 Thanks to the improvements in our site’s conversion rates, we were able to drastically ramp up our online sales to the point where it began surpassing some of our retail stores.”